unimined/unimined/README.md

     // if you don't include this, it will default to no mod loader transforms forge {
-        // required for 1.7+ if you want to use mcp mappings it.mcpVersion = '39-1.12'
+        // required for 1.7+ if you want to use mcp mappings mcpVersion = '39-1.12'
-        it.mcpChannel = 'stable'
+        mcpChannel = 'stable'

-        // untested
-        it.accessTransformer = file('src/main/resources/META-INF/accesstransformer.cfg')
+        accessTransformer = file('src/main/resources/META-INF/accesstransformer.cfg')
-    }
-    // required when using mcp mappings
-    mcRemapper.fallbackTarget = "searge"
+        devFallbackNamespace = "searge" // you may need to change this to "intermediary" on multi-platform projects }

     mcRemapper.tinyRemapperConf = {
-        // most mcp mappings (except older format) dont include field desc it.ignoreFieldDesc(true)
+        // most mcp mappings (except older format) dont include field desc ignoreFieldDesc(true)
-        // this also fixes some issues with them, as it tells tiny remapper to try harder to resolve conflicts it.ignoreConflicts(true)
+        // this also fixes some issues with them, as it tells tiny remapper to try harder to resolve conflicts ignoreConflicts(true)
     }
 }